Projected Bayesian Spatial Factor Models: Simulation

-Figure~\ref{fig:f_compare} provides a visual comparison between the projected true latent spatial factors and their point estimates obtained from each method.
-It is pertinent to recall that the selection of decay parameters, intentionally chosen to be larger than their true values, predisposes the recovered factors towards smoother spatial patterns than the truth.
-A sensitivity analysis examining the impact of less restrictive priors is presented in Section~\ref{subsec: sens}.
+\textbf{Inference Accuracy: } To compare the inference accuracy of the high-dimensional spatial factors across different algorithms, both the true factor and all posterior samples were projected onto the scaled sphere $\sqrt{n-1} \cdot\mathcal{S}^{n-1}$.
+For each factor, the point estimate was obtained using the Fr\'echet mean (or mean direction) of its posterior samples \cite{mardia2009directional}.
+Figure~\ref{fig:f_compare} provides a visual comparison between the true latent spatial factors and their point estimates obtained from each method.
 Visual inspection of Figure~\ref{fig:f_compare} indicates that both Gibbs+Post and ProjMC$^2$ successfully capture the dominant spatial patterns present in both factors ($\fb_1$ and $\fb_2$).
 However, a closer examination reveals differences in the recovery of more subtle features.
 The factors estimated via ProjMC$^2$ appear to accentuate patterns that are distinct to each factor.
 Conversely, Gibbs+Post sometimes yields estimates where subtle patterns exhibit similarity across different factors.
 This tendency in ProjMC$^2$ is likely attributable to the inherent constraints imposed by sampling on the Stiefel manifold, which enforces stricter orthogonality.

-Quantitative assessment of inference accuracy is based on two metrics, summarized in Table~\ref{tab:latent_diag_compare}.
-First, the fidelity of the point estimate is measured by the Euclidean distance between the estimated Fr\'echet mean and the appropriately projected true factor.
-Second, the concentration or stability of the posterior distribution for each factor is quantified by the spherical variance, calculated as $1 - \bar{R}^2$, where $\bar{R}$ is the Euclidean norm of the sample mean vector, computed using the posterior samples projected onto the unit sphere.
-Numerically, the performance of the two algorithms appears comparable, as shown in Table~\ref{tab:latent_diag_compare}.
-Overall, ProjMC$^2$ yields slightly more accurate point estimates, indicated by marginally lower Euclidean distances.
-It is crucial to acknowledge, however, that this comparison is not entirely direct, as the target ``true'' values differ due to the distinct projection methods (centering and scaling for Gibbs+Post vs. Stiefel manifold projection for ProjMC$^2$).
-Furthermore, the resulting posterior distributions approximated by the two methods inherently differ.
-The observed accuracy and variance metrics reflect a complex interplay between the flexibility of the posterior representation, the algorithm's convergence behavior, and its mixing efficiency during posterior sampling.
+Quantitative assessment of inference accuracy was based on two metrics, summarised in Table~\ref{tab:latent_diag_compare}.
+First, the fidelity of the point estimate was measured by the Euclidean distance between the estimated Fr\'echet mean and the true factor.
+Second, the concentration or stability of the posterior distribution for each factor was quantified by the spherical variance, calculated as $n-1 - \bar{R}^2$, where $\bar{R}$ denotes the Euclidean norm of the sample mean vector, computed using the posterior samples projected onto the sphere of radius $\sqrt{n-1}$.
+Overall, ProjMC$^2$ yields more accurate point estimates in this simulation study, as indicated by lower Euclidean distances and spherical variances.